Microflow/how-can-we-fix/README.md

 </p>

 ### *How Can We Fix is an open source project written in Elixir/Phoenix.
-A crowdsolving, crowdwriting website aimed at solving problems in work or society.
+A crowdwriting website aimed at solving problems in work or society.
 Fix is a fork of the awesome [Alchemy Book](https://github.com/rudi-c/alchemy-book)*

-Check out the [example Alchemy app here](alchemy.digitalfreepen.com).
+Check out the example Alchemy app at **alchemy.digitalfreepen.com**.
 We'll make our own version as soon as possible.

+## How Can We Fix Will Help People Crowd Answer the Following Questions

 - What can we do to fix pollution in our local area?
 - How can I raise money for an app?